Catching up with reality

 # Run this from your feature branch

-If that command fails, it means that new work was pushed to the branch from either you or another contributor since your last rebase.
-You will have to start over the git fetch and rebase process described above, or if you are really confident those changes are not needed, just overwrite them:
+If that command fails, it means that new work was pushed to the branch from either you or another contributor since your last update.
+In that case, just pull them into your local branch, solve any conflicts and push everything again:

 Other workflows are covered in detail in the Github documentation.